Leafwing-Studios/template-repo/README.md

 # About

-This is the Leafwing Studios' template repo, providing a quick, opinionated base for high-quality Bevy game projects (and libraries).
+This is the Leafwing Studios' template repo, providing a quick, opinionated base for high-quality Bevy game projects (library template coming soon!).
 We've shaved the yaks for you!

 The licenses here are provided for template purposes: this repository itself is provided under MIT-0.